A vector quantized masked autoencoder for audiovisual speech emotion recognition: The VQ-MAE-AV model

 \subsection{Vector quantized variational autoencoder}

-The proposed multimodal self-supervised approach uses the discrete latent representation of two pre-trained and frozen VQ-VAEs \cite{van2017neural}.
-Specifically, as illustrated in Figure~\ref{fig:Overview}, we use the VQ-VAE-audio and VQ-VAE-visual encoders to obtain compressed and quantized representations of the input speech power spectrogram $\xa \in \mathbb{R}^{T_a \times D}$ where $T_a$ and $D$ correspond to the time and frequency dimensions, and of the input image sequence $\xv \in \mathbb{R}^{T_v \times H \times W \times C}$ where $T_v$, $H$, $W$ and $C$ correspond to the time, height, weight, and channel dimensions.
-The audio and visual quantized representations are denoted by $\xaq \in \mathbb{Z}^{T_a \times D'}$ and $\xvq \in \mathbb{Z}^{T_v \times H' \times W'}$, respectively.
+The proposed multimodal self-supervised approach uses the discrete latent representation of two pre-trained and frozen VQ-VAEs \citep{van2017neural}.
+Specifically, as illustrated in Fig.~\ref{fig:vqvae}, we use the VQ-VAE-A (A for audio) and VQ-VAE-V (V for visual) encoders to obtain compressed and quantized representations of the input speech power spectrogram $\xa \in \mathbb{R}^{T_a \times D}$ and of the input image sequence $\xv \in \mathbb{R}^{T_v \times H \times W \times C}$, where $T_a$ and $D$ correspond to the time and frequency dimensions of the audio modality, and $T_v$, $H$, $W$ and $C$ correspond to the time, height, width, and channel dimensions of the audio modality.
+The audio and visual quantized representations are denoted by $\xaq \in \mathbb{N}^{T_a \times D'}$ and $\xvq \in \mathbb{N}^{T_v \times H' \times W'}$, respectively.
 Each entry of $\xaq$ and $\xvq$ corresponds to the index of a vector in the VQ-VAE codebooks.
 Notably, $\xaq$ retains the time-frequency structure of the original spectrogram, while $\xvq$ retains the spatio-temporal structure of the original sequence images.
-This is because the VQ-VAE-audio and VQ-VAE-visual are designed to be fully convolutional on the frequency and spatial axes, respectively, and to process frames independently.
+This is because the VQ-VAE-A and VQ-VAE-V models are designed to be fully convolutional on the frequency and spatial axes, respectively, and they process the frames within a sequence independently.
 Therefore, compression occurs along the frequency axis ($D' \ll D$) for $\xaq$ and along the x and y-axes of the image ($H' \ll H$, $W' \ll W$) for $\xvq$.
-As shown in Figure~\ref{fig:Overview} and discussed in the subsequent subsections, the proposed approach operates on these discrete and compressed representations before reconstructing them using the VQ-VAE decoders.
+As shown in Fig.~\ref{fig:Overview} and discussed in the following subsections, the proposed MAE-based self-supervised learning approach operates on these discrete and compressed representations before audiovisual speech reconstruction using the VQ-VAE decoders.

-The training procedure of the VQ-VAEs, along with the loss functions, follows the original proposal in \cite{van2017neural}.
-Specifically, the VQ-VAE loss function involves a reconstruction term, which measures the mean squared error between the original and reconstructed visual modality at the pixel level, and the Itakura-Saito divergence \cite{fevotte2009nonnegative} for the audio modality.
-More details are provided in Section~\ref{sec:Experiments}.
+The training procedure of the VQ-VAEs follows the original approach presented in \cite{van2017neural}.
+In particular, the VQ-VAE loss functions involve a reconstruction term between the original and reconstructed data, which corresponds to the mean squared error for the visual modality and to the Itakura-Saito divergence for the audio modality \citep{fevotte2009nonnegative}.
+More details are provided in Section~\ref{sec:architecture}.